 But trust me, these baked kulchas are soft in texture and easy to make.
-Today I will tell you how to make a Baked Kulcha Recipe in an oven.
+Today I will tell you how to make a Baked Kulcha Recipe in oven.

 Try out the Healthier Wheat Amritsari kulcha Recipe.
 Lets look at how to make kulcha at home.

 Let's get started!